Create an ad unit

 - Add optional features and settings to the ad unit as needed.

-- If you want to require traffickers to explicitly target the ad unit in order for line items to serve to it, select Special ad unit.
+Special ad unit: Requires traffickers to explicitly target the ad unit in order for line items to serve.
+Learn more

-- Click Add a labeling rule under Ad unit frequency caps to choose the number of impressions to be shown to each user per time period for the creatives that share the label.
-Learn more about using labels to set frequency caps for creatives.
+Ad unit frequency caps: Click Add a labeling rule to limit the number of impressions displayed to users for creatives that share the defined labels.
+Learn more

-- Set a refresh rate to determine how often a new ad impression is generated on a mobile app.
+Refresh rate: For mobile app inventory, set a refresh rate to determine how often a new ad impression is generated.
 If you select Refresh rate in seconds, DFP will auto-populate a value of 60, which you can change to 30 - 120 seconds.
-Learn more about refresh rates.
+Learn more

-- Add labels to the ad unit so that creative wrappers can be applied when creatives are served to the ad unit.
-Learn more about adding creative wrappers to inventory.
+Labels: Add labels to the ad unit so that creative wrappers can be applied when creatives are served to the ad unit.
+Learn more

-- This feature is not intended to be the primary method by which ad units are created in DoubleClick for Publishers.
-If you wish to regularly create new ad units from what is defined in your tags, we recommend integrating your CMS with the DFP API to create ad units via the standard InventoryService methods.
+If you wish to regularly create new ad units from what is defined in your tags, we recommend using the DFP API to create ad units with the standard InventoryService methods.